Zenithsiz/ist-ddrs-lab2/typst/exercises/15.typ

 ==== b.

-#indent_par[We ran the `pnet` simulator 10 times, calculating 95% confidence intervals, and obtained the results in table 21:]
+#indent_par[We ran the `pnet` simulator 10 times, calculating 95% confidence intervals, and obtained the results in table 21.]

-#indent_par[The network average packet delay was calculated from each flow's average delay via the following formula:]
+#indent_par[The network average packet delay was calculated from each flow's average delay via the following formula 16:]

 $ W = (sum_i λ_i W_i) / (sum_j λ_j) $